Rodney Roloff, Senior Mortgage Broker Written by Rodney Roloff

 Asset depletion – Qualify on assets, not income.
 For high net worth borrowers.

 Which program?
 Depends on your docs, business structure, and situation.
 We help figure out best fit.
+High net worth retirees should explore asset depletion loans for asset-based qualification.
+View all purchase loan programs to compare your options.

 Pre-approval: Quick once we analyze statements.
 Calculate income.
 Usually 2 to 3 days.